Author: Jameel Manji, Founder, Manji Law, P.C.

-Georgia immigration law is much the same as immigration law throughout the United States.
-However, there are also immigration regulations specific to Georgia like E-Verify regulations and rules for state/city law enforcement, and there are local sites and agencies to be aware of.
-This page will give you an overview of everything you need to know about Georgia immigration.
-If you’re facing an immigration problem, contact an immigration attorney for assistance.
+This page will give you an overview of everything you need to know about immigration in Georgia.
+If you’re facing an immigration problem, contact an immigration attorney Atlanta for assistance.

 Book a Consultation

 We look forward to speaking with you.
 The first consultation fee is applied to the cost of your legal services.